charmplusplus/charm/doc/charm++/manual.rst

 ~~~~~~~~~~~~~~~~~

 As explained in the Overview section, use of CUDA streams is strongly
 recommended.
-This provides the opportutnity for kernels offloaded by chares
+This provides the opportunity for kernels offloaded by chares
 to execute concurrently on the GPU.

 In a typical Charm++ application using CUDA, the ``.C`` and ``.ci`` files